-Core PPNR is non-GAAP adjusted measures.
-For additional details and a reconciliation of Core PPNR, to GAAP financial measures, please see Appendix 1 - "Non-GAAP Financial Measures" of the slide presentation attached as Exhibit 99.1 of amended current report on Form 8-K/A of the Company furnished to the SEC on March 15, 2024.
+1 Core PPNR is a non-GAAP adjusted measure.
+For additional details and a reconciliation of Core PPNR, to GAAP financial measures, please see "Exhibit A-Reconciliation of Non-GAAP Financial Measures to GAAP Financial Measures" of this Proxy Statement.